xmonad/xmonad/TUTORIAL.md

 ## Make XMonad and Xmobar Talk to Each Other

 Onto the main dish.
 First, we have to import the necessary modules.
-Add the following to your list of imports:
+Add the following to your list of imports

 ``` haskell
 import XMonad.Hooks.DynamicLog